-Example: An area has a measured tritium committed dose rate of 80 μ Sv/h.
-If you were to work there without respiratory protection (more on this later) for 3 hours, what would be the committed whole-body dose?
+Let's look at an example.
+An air sample taken in a work area showed the committed dose rate from tritium to be $20 \mu Sv/h$ .
+If you were to work there for 3 hours without respiratory protection (which you wouldn't do - more on this later), what would be the committed whole-body dose?

-You would receive an exposure of 80 μ Sv/h x 3 h = 240 μ Sv.
+You would receive an exposure of $20 \mu Sv/h \times 3 h = 60 \mu Sv$ .
 This calculation is only an estimate of the dose that you will receive.
 In practice, it may be high or low by a factor of 2 or more.
 Why?
 Well, there are several reasons:

 - 1) It is unlikely that the tritium concentration would remain unchanged for 3 hours, yet your dose estimate was based on only one measurement.
 It is obvious that more frequent measurements would be needed for an accurate estimate. - 2) It is assumed that you breathe at the same rate as Reference Man. - 3) It is assumed that the effective half-life for tritium in Reference Man (10 days) also applies to you.
 But you may drink more or less than he does.
+This will change the dose you will receive.